abirmehmed/Advanced_Java_Algorithm_Concepts/03_Searching_Algorithms/14_Red-Black Tree Search/README.md

+#
-Sure!
-Here's an implementation of the search operation in a Red-Black Tree in Java:
+Red-Black Tree Search: Implement the search operation in a red-black tree, a self-balancing binary search tree.
+#

 ```java
 class Node {